rhowsane/viet-goodreads/docker_steps.md

 6. sudo docker tag viet-goodreads name_of_account/viet-goodreads

-# To use the results from Docker
+# In order to run the container

 docker pull rhowsane/viet-goodreads